algorandfoundation/xGov/Proposals/xgov-17.md

 Pax | Tinyleafgreens | Capt Mark

 ## Experience with Algorand
-We have previously built 2 sdk based traditional web apps using the Algorand Blockchain, and have 2 years of experience building web apps using Algorand.
+We have previously built 2 web apps using the Algorand Blockchain, and have 2 years of experience building web apps using Algorand.

 ## Roadmap
 V1 is complete and can be found at https://dotty.algoneer.net, the detailed road map/fees is here https://dotty.algoneer.net/docs, V2 will consist of quality of life changes, and mainly a fee structure change that will increase the fee amount to 1%(Max:1000 Algo) and the addition of a ASA Powerball style game with higher odds.
 The fee increase is solely to support our profit sharing model which uses all excess fees to buyback AGNR with the purchased AGNR sent to the LP rewards pool, this mechanism increases the value of AGNR and the daily LP reward amount.